Best Things to do in Greece

 The 18km hike down the spectacular Samaria gorge, which some claim to be Europe’s longest, is one of the most popular day-trips on the island; still better if you make it part of a longer excursion to the south.
 Although often crowded it’s not a walk to be undertaken lightly, particularly in the heat of summer.
 It’s strenuous – you’ll know all about it next day – the path is rough, and walking boots or sturdy trainers are vital, as is plenty of water.

-While in Crete, don't miss out on the best Cretan beaches.
+While in Crete, don't miss out on the best Cretan beaches and our Crete itinerary.

 Samaria Gorge.
 Crete, Greece © proslgn/Shutterstock